-Elderberry fruit is a rich source of phenolic acids, which have significant anti-inflammatory and antioxidant properties.
+Elderberry fruit is a rich source of phenolic acids, which have significant antioxidant properties.

 Elderberry may help aid with digestion.
 Elderberry has a high amount of fiber, which is important in converting the food we eat into energy.
 Fiber helps process food more slowly and evenly, leading to smoother and more consistent energy levels.

 Cranberries can help improve the flexibility of the arteries, which enhances the circulation and improves blood flow.
-Better circulation can help boost energy levels and improve cognitive function.
+Better circulation can help boost energy levels.

 For more information go tocranberry with nettle.